 Originally from Vienna Austria, he has spent most of his adult life in Canada and Guatemala and fluently speaks English, Spanish and German.
 His extensive experience working in the service industry, having worked for airlines and running his own tour company in Guatemala as well as having helped to get various start up companies of the ground, has made him the ideal person to manage and oversee the Temple's operations.

 Sascha is a wonderfully kind, caring and integrated person who has over 10 years experience with ayahuasca.
 He has a PhD in the ‘University of Life’ – having worked very hard on his personal development and healing with the medicine for many years, he has now devoted himself to share his achievements in his personal healing through his work with ayahuasca and plant diets.
 He is a perfect guide to others and walks his talk ;-)

 Sascha oversees all aspects of the Temple and also sometimes facilitates workshops.

-Jose deals with all aspects of day to day accounts, administrative duties in Iquitos and is an invaluable and much loved part of our growing team.
+Jose oversees and manages all aspects of day to day accounts and administrative duties in Iquitos and is an invaluable and much loved part of our growing team.

 Bookings & Communications Managerbookings@templeofthewayoflight.org